-Since Google provides answers to the users by aligning the user and the business location, it is very important that you create a Google My Business profile that includes your address and contact details.
+Since Google provides answers to users by aligning the user and the business location, you must create a Google My Business Profile that includes your address and contact details.

-Also include the same details on your website and try to get listed in local directories as well.
+Also, include the same details on your website and ensure you get listed in local directories.

 Use high-intent keywords to drive immediate conversions

-Websites are crucial for small businesses and high-intent keywords play a big role in the growth of any online brand, big or small.
+Websites are crucial for small businesses, and high-intent keywords play a big role in the growth of every online brand.

 They’re what your content marketing strategy and on-page setup are based on.
 They also give Google a good understanding of what your site is about.

-Which methods do you follow to find and use high-intent keywords to drive conversions?
+Which methods do you use to find high-intent keywords to drive conversions?
 Share in the comments!